 From your diet to your workout plan, there are tons of quick and easy ways to maintain your health when life gets hectic.
-Get started on your journey with these 15 pointers for investing in yourself, your health, and your well-being.
+Get started on your journey with these 15 health tips for investing in yourself, your health, and your well-being.

 1. Don’t think of it as a diet.

-The most effective way to improve your diet is by thinking of it as a lifestyle change, not a temporary fix.
-This may sound daunting, but when you think of your diet as fuel for your life goals — whether they are professional, fitness, or personal ones, it can seem a little easier.
+The most effective way to improve the way you eat is by thinking of it as a lifestyle change, not a temporary fix.
+This may sound daunting, but when you think of your diet as fuel for your life goals—whether they are professional, fitness, or personal ones—it can seem a little easier.
 Making healthy eating a priority will give you energy and keep you motivated when you’re on the go.

-Easy, quick, and painless — hard to find anything wrong with that!
+Easy, quick, and painless—this may sound like pre-packaged, processed food, but there are many healthy meals you can make in no time.
 Make a sweet potato in the microwave, spread some peanut butter and banana on whole wheat bread, or sauté some chicken on the stovetop.
 Healthy eating doesn’t have to be complicated!

 Loading up on protein helps you stay fuller longer.
-High-calorie foods like potato chips and granola bars pack less of a punch than protein-filled ones when it comes to staying full.
+High-calorie foods like potato chips and granola bars pack less of a punch than protein-filled ones when it comes to revving up your metabolism and staying full.
 Yogurt, jerky, pumpkin seeds, or deli meat rollups are great, protein-rich snacks that are easy and portable.

 4. Snack for satisfaction.

 Sometimes a long agenda will keep you out later than usual.
 Keep snacks with you for those kinds of situations, so that getting home late doesn’t mean overcompensating with a huge dinner.
 Eat when you’re slightly hungry, and stop when you’re satisfied.